Frequently Asked Questions About Career Coach Academy’s 15-week CCMC Program

 Why The Academies?

 Foundational to becoming a good coach is the ability to master a unique communication style.
-To become a good coach you must practice with people-asking killer questions, listening at multiple levels, offering timely insight, guiding the conversation without pushing your agenda or letting the client get sidetracked or derailed.
+To become a good coach you must practice with people–asking powerful questions to increase awareness and possibilities, listening interactively to hone in on unearthed truths or client hesitations, guiding the conversation without pushing your agenda or letting the client get sidetracked or derailed, and more.

-We “meet” from the comfort of home/office via telephone bridge line for 15 weeks, for just under 2 hours each time (we take a quick “stretch” break in the middle of each session).
+We “meet” from the comfort of home/office via telephone bridge line for 15 weeks, for 2 hours each time.
 Total class hours are 30.
 The beauty of the 15-week program allows you the time and framework to assimilate, practice and execute the new systems, strategies, and communication styles learned.

 Clusters are scheduled to meet once each week for 15 consecutive weeks via a telephone bridge line that connects you with your instructor and your cluster-mates.
 See our calendar or email Shelly at firstname.lastname@example.org for upcoming dates and times.